 Some customers who visit your deli may not be in a rush.
 They may be willing to take their time at lunch or dinner, visit with friends, and wait patiently for their favorite sandwich or menu item.
 However, you will have customers who will visit your deli specifically because they are looking for something fast.
 You can please these customers by creating a quick menu that lists the sandwiches that can be made in a very short period of time.
 Sandwiches, like chicken salad or tuna salad sandwiches, that are pre-made are great for a quick menu list.
 Avoid hot sandwiches or sandwiches that take a long time to assemble and prepare.

 You can also create a special of the day for your delicatessen such as soup, chowder, or even a hot sandwich that can be prepared very quickly on that specific day.
 Make sure that all the ingredients for your daily special are easily accessible, and put one cook in charge of making only the special to ensure that these items are created quickly.

 A delicatessen is known for being a fast-paced, hectic environment.
-Many consumers will drop into your deli because they need a sandwich on the go, and so it is your responsibility to ensure that these customers get their food in a timely fashion.
+Many consumers will drop into your deli because they need a sandwich on the go during their lunch hour, and so it is your responsibility to ensure that these customers get their food in a timely fashion.